 After marrying and settling in Cambridge, Equiano continued his abolitionist work, becoming a leader in the movement in the 1780s where he would lecture against the slave trade.
 He worked to improve economic and social issues in Africa and was involved in working in Sierra Leone – a colony founded in 1808 for freed slaves in West Africa.

-Following the United States gaining independence, Equiano spent the latter half of his life helping the Black poor of London, which were mostly freed slaves from America and the Caribbean.
+Following the United States gaining independence, Equiano spent the latter half of his life helping the Black poor of London, who were mostly freed slaves from America and the Caribbean.
 He was one of the leading members of the Sons of Africa, a small abolitionist group of free Africans in London, that worked closely with the Society for the Abolition for the Slave Trade.

 After committing his free life to activism and supporting the abolition of the slave trade, his death in 1797 was reported on both sides of the Atlantic.